TV Santa Cruz: Analog-to-digital conversion

 TV Santa Cruz began testing the implementation of its digital signal on November 24, 2013, on the 30 UHF channel.
 On December 11, it officially began broadcasting, also inaugurating the digital signal on the Ilhéus translator station, via channel 28 UHF.
 The station's newscasts started to be produced in high definition on June 15, 2015.

-TV Santa Cruz will shut down its analog signal, over VHF channel 4, on December 31, 2023, following ANATEL's official schedule, as part of the federally mandated transition from analog to digital television.
+TV Santa Cruz planned to shut down its analog signal, over VHF channel 4, on December 31, 2023, following ANATEL's official schedule, as part of the federally mandated transition from analog to digital television.
+The station officially shuttered its analog signal on June 30, 2025 following the ANATEL roadmap for most of the state of Bahia.

 News operation

-TV Santa Cruz currently broadcasts 6 hours and 5 minutes of locally produced newscasts each week (with 1 hour and 13 minutes each weekday, through the local editions of newscasts Bahia Meio Dia and BATV, anchored by Olga Amaral and Aracelly Romão, respectively).
+TV Santa Cruz currently broadcasts 6 hours and 5 minutes of locally produced newscasts each week (with 1 hour and 13 minutes each weekday, through the local editions of newscasts Bahia Meio Dia and BATV, anchored by Aracelly Romão and Roger Sarmento, respectively).
 The station formerly produced the local editions of newscasts Bahia Agora and Jornal da Manhã, in addition to the local-produced block of the Sundays nightly newsmagazine program Rede Bahia Revista.